Millstone123/stackprobe/README.md

 `stackprobe` reads a crash log, walks the stack frames, and cross-references them against local debug symbols.
 It highlights the first non-library frame and prints a ranked list of probable fault sites with line numbers where available.

-`setup.sh` verifies runtime dependencies and configures the local environment.
-It is triggered automatically via `PROMPT_COMMAND` so it runs in the correct shell context on first launch.

 ---